 The Aim of this course is to teach you how to successfully catch animals using traps and snares.
 On this course you will learn how to legally set traps and snares both ancient and contemporary.
 You will examine the legalities, rules and governance within the UK and importantly best practise and animal well-being.

 You will also cover the act of acquisition (setting traps and snares), the manufacture of those traps and snares using natural materials sourced locally, how to set and monitor them and how to use by-products of the traps and snares.

 This is a hands on course.
 The instructors will explain and demonstrate but you will get the opportunity to have a go at everything!

 The itinerary may change depending on the weather, but all subjects will be covered.

-Please click here for Animal Acquisition Learning Outcomes
+Please click here for Traps and Snares Learning Outcomes

 Outdoor clothing should be tough and comfortable.
 Wearing several thin layers is better than a few thick layers.
 A waterproof jacket and several sweatshirts underneath are sufficient.
 Jeans should not be worn, as they are slow to dry, clinging and cold.
 Natural colours or camouflage will give you a better chance of spotting wildlife.
 Walking boots are ideal, but wellies in wet weather and trainers in dry weather will suffice.

 Please pack your torch, antibacterial wipes/soap and insect repellent at the top of your bag.